harryjulian/harryjulian.github.io/about.md

 permalink: /about/
 ---

-I'm a Machine Learning Engineer at [Neuphonic](https://neuphonic.com/), working on all things speech synthesis.
+I'm a Machine Learning Engineer based in London.

+I currently work on all things speech synthesis at [Neuphonic](https://neuphonic.com/).

-I'm a big fan of JAX and Rust (when I'm not wrestling with their sharp edges).
+I'm a big fan of JAX (when I'm not wrestling with it's sharp edges).